Campbell Graham

-Campbell Graham (born 2 June 1999) is an Australian professional rugby league footballer who plays as a or er for the South Sydney Rabbitohs in the NRL and Australia at international level.
+Campbell Graham (born 2 June 1999) is an Australian professional rugby league footballer who plays as a or er for the South Sydney Rabbitohs in the National Rugby League (NRL) and Australia at international level.

 Background

 Graham was born in Sydney, New South Wales, to British-born parents; his father is from Glasgow, Scotland while his mother is from Coventry, England.

-He played his junior rugby league for the Coogee Wombats and Maroubra Lions, before being signed by the South Sydney Rabbitohs.
+He played his junior rugby league for the Coogee Randwick Wombats and Maroubra Lions, before being signed by the South Sydney Rabbitohs.
 He completed his Higher School Certificate at Marcellin College Randwick in 2017.

 Playing career

 Early career

 In 2016 and 2017, Graham played for the South Sydney Rabbitohs' NYC team.

 Late in 2016, he played for the Australian Schoolboys.

 2017

 In February, Graham re-signed with South Sydney on a contract until the end of 2019.
 In round 22 of the 2017 NRL season, he made his NRL debut for South Sydney against St. George Illawarra.
 He wasn't named in the original 21-man squad that NRL teams are required to pick a game day 17-man squad from, but was allowed to play after Souths sought and were granted an exemption by the NRL to include him after a late injury to Robert Jennings.